Enegnei/AppleVsFBI/AppleVsFBI.md

 Initially some security experts argued that this backdoor wouldn't work on iPhones newer than 5C due to the **Secure Enclave** firmware, [a co-processor of many independently-functioning kernels within the A7 64-bit system chip which stores keys in supposedly tamper-resistant hardware & also uses secure boot to ensure that all software installed on the OS is signed by Apple](https://web.archive.org/web/20150124040556/http://www.macrumors.com/2014/02/26/touch-id-secure-enclave-document)
 (remember authentication from earlier).
-On February 19th, a “senior Apple executive” told journalists at **Motherboard**, [**The Guardian**](https://twitter.com/dannyyadron/status/700830922585743360) and others that this is not true – the FBiOS "[would be effective on every type of iPhone currently being sold](https://web.archive.org/web/20160221092412/http://motherboard.vice.com/read/apple-the-exploit-the-fbi-is-asking-for-would-work-on-all-iphones)."
+On February 19th, a “senior Apple executive” told journalists at **Motherboard**, [**The Guardian**](https://twitter.com/dannyyadron/status/700830922585743360) and others that this was not true – the FBiOS "[would be effective on every type of iPhone currently being sold](https://web.archive.org/web/20160221092412/http://motherboard.vice.com/read/apple-the-exploit-the-fbi-is-asking-for-would-work-on-all-iphones)."

 ![Motherboard, Secure Enclave](https://pbs.twimg.com/media/CbnuF7iVIAE0A76.jpg)

-Apple has now included this warning in an [FAQ for customers](https://web.archive.org/web/20160222150037/https://www.apple.com/customer-letter/answers/):
+Apple included this warning in an [FAQ for customers](https://web.archive.org/web/20160222150037/https://www.apple.com/customer-letter/answers/):

 > Law enforcement agents around the country have already said they have hundreds of iPhones they want Apple to unlock if the FBI wins this case.
 In the physical world, it would be the equivalent of a master key, capable of opening hundreds of millions of locks.
 Of course, Apple would do our best to protect that key, but in a world where all of our data is under constant threat, it would be relentlessly attacked by hackers and cybercriminals.
 As recent attacks on the IRS systems and countless other data breaches have shown, no one is immune to cyberattacks.

 "Hundreds of millions of locks."
-This would apply to most, if not all of their customer base.
+This would have applied to most, if not all, of their customer base.

-This detail is very important, if true, because many tech journalists (including from **Ars Technica**) also speculated that [FBiOS wouldn't even work on other 5C iPhones](https://web.archive.org/web/20160219203100/http://arstechnica.com/apple/2016/02/encryption-isnt-at-stake-the-fbi-knows-apple-already-has-the-desired-key/) because, since the FBI is allowing that the custom software be tied specifically to the phone's unique identifier, it should be limited to this *one* device.
+This detail is very important, if true, because many tech journalists (including from **Ars Technica**) also speculated that [FBiOS wouldn't even work on other 5C iPhones](https://web.archive.org/web/20160219203100/http://arstechnica.com/apple/2016/02/encryption-isnt-at-stake-the-fbi-knows-apple-already-has-the-desired-key/) because, since the FBI allowed that the custom software could have been tied specifically to the phone's unique identifier, it should be limited to this *one* device.

 ![FBiOS working on older phones](https://pbs.twimg.com/media/Cbl8EghUkAA5vMr.jpg)